iRNA-COSI/APAeval/execution_workflows/DaPars/README.md

 ### Running the differential workflow
 - Set the 'run_differential' parameter in conf/modules.config to true
 - Change 'differential_out' parameter in conf/modules.config to the desired file name that ends with '.tsv'
 - Ensure the sample sheet contains exactly two distinct conditions in the condition column.
 An example input file is samplesheet_example_files.csv

 ### Running the identification workflow
 - Set the 'run_identification' parameter in conf/modules.config to true
 - Change 'identification_out_suffix' parameter in conf/modules.config to
   the desired file suffix that ends with '.bed'
 - Sample name for each row in the sample sheet should be unique
 - Every sample (every row) in the sample sheet will run through the identification workflow

 ### Running the relatie usage quantification workflow
 - Set the 'run_relative_usage_quantification' parameter in conf/modules.config to true
 - Change 'relative_usage_quantification_out_suffix' parameter in conf/modules.config to
   the desired file suffix that ends with '.bed'
 - Sample name for each row in the sample sheet should be unique
 - Every sample (every row) in the sample sheet will run through the relative usage quantification workflow

 ### Running the workflow
 Once parameters have been set in conf/modules.config file, run the pilot benchmark nextflow pipeline with `nextflow main.nf --input samplesheet_example_files.csv`.

 ## Output & post-processing
 When using the default output_dir parameter value in conf/modules.config, DaPars store results under DaPars/results/dapars/challenge_outputs folder.
 For identification and relative usage quantification outputs, the files have sample names as prefixes to differentiate the different runs.
 The differential output file will stay as the name specified in modules.config file.

 ## Notes
-  is provided per transcript instead of per site.
-Hence, this tool is not compatible for quantification challenge.
 - Make sure that the input bam files have leading 'chr' in the chromosome column.
 Otherwise, once converted to input bedgraph file for DaPars, the workflow will exit with an error
 ![](chr_prefix_error_msg.png)
    This is because DaPars checks for the leading 'chr' in the process and would error out otherwise.